brianom95/brianom95.github.io/_posts/2018-12-10-gaisce-journey.md

     <img width="300" src="/images/presaward7.webp">
 </p>

 Everything about the night was amazing.
 It was surreal to finally be here after all these years dreaming about it.
-All the work had paid off and I was so excited to close this final chapter and look onwards to new challenges.
+All the work had paid off and I was so excited to close this final chapter and look onward to new challenges.

 <p align="center" width="100%">
     <img width="400" src="/images/presaward8.jpeg">